avmoore000/DeepSample/README.md

 	-  Started implementation of ANN, using a naive bayesian algorithm
 	-  Changed audio input to allow vorbis format
 - Hue Truong
-	- Worked on improving efficiency of Fourier transforms
+	- Worked on improving efficiency of Fourier transform
 	- Worked on implementation of cepstrum algorithm.

 03/15/2020 - 03/21/2020